Multimodal Transportation with Ridesharing of Personal Vehicles: Numerical experiments

 \section{Numerical experiments}

-We create a simulation environment, which consists of a public transit system and a ridesharing system.
+We create a simulation environment consists of a centralized system that integrates public transit and ridesharing.
 We implement our proposed approximation algorithm (ImpGreedy) and Greedy, AnyImp and BestImp algorithms for the $k$-set packing problem to evaluate the benefits of having an integrated transportation system supporting public transit and ridesharing.
-The results of SquareImp are not discussed because its performance is same as AnyImp; this is due to the implementation of the search/enumeration order of the verices and edges in the independent set instance $G(V,E)$ being fixed.
+The exact algorithm, ILP (\ref{obj-1})-(\ref{constraint-2}), is not evaluated because it takes too long to complete for the instances in our study.
+The results of SquareImp are not discussed because its performance is same as AnyImp; this is due to the implementation of the search/enumeration order of the vertices and edges in the independent set instance $G(V,E)$ being fixed, and each vertex in $V(G)$ has integer weight.
+We use a simplified transit network of Chicago to simulate the public transit and ridesharing.